seng438-winter-2023/SENG438-a1-Group29/seng438-a1-team_number.md

 Exploratory testing is more efficient than manual scripted testing as with exploratory testing your are able to right away go into the system and test all of the functionalities that you can see without having to build a script out like you do in manual function testing.

 Coverage:
-In exploratory testing it is alot harder to know that you have done a full coverage of testing for the system without a script of all the functions that you should be testing and what to do for those tests.
+In exploratory testing it is a lot harder to know that you have done a full coverage of testing for the system without a script of all the functions that you should be testing and what to do for those tests.
 For manual function testing you have a script and it is really easy to build out that script to include all functionality that you wish to test without having to make a high level plan.
 Manual function testing has better coverage than exploratory.

 Tradeoffs: